-Just let you know, You even can set a maximum number of devices per user and other settings.
+Just let you know, furthermore, you can set a maximum number of devices per user and other settings.

-From the management point of view, that’s it!, now we just have to register machine by clicking on this button:
+for Management level, that’s it! now we just have to register machine by clicking on this button: “Join Azure AD”

-But, of course, we aren’t going to do that manually per any computer, so there is GPO that we have to enable (Make sure you have Windows 10 ADMX files If you do not have it, you can go over to this Link)
+Of course, we aren’t going to do that manually per a computer, so there is GPO that we should use on GPO for enabling it (make sure you have Windows 10 ADMX files If you do not have it, you can check out this here Link)

 Create a new GPO and allows this GPO to computers you want to join Azure AD automatically: